 How it's done

 A minimum of two visits are required for placing a dental bridge.
 At the first visit, three important steps are completed.
-Firstly, the surrounding teeth are prepared to be fitted with a crown.
+First, the surrounding teeth are prepared to be fitted with a crown.
 This may including filing down the tooth so that the crown can fit over it.
-Secondly, an impression is taken of your teeth which will be sent to a laboratory to prepare the bridge.
+Second, an impression is taken of your teeth which will be sent to a laboratory to prepare the bridge.
 Finally, the dentist fits your teeth with a temporary bridge to protect them while the permanent bridge is prepared at the laboratory.